 Maths is all around us.
 Learning to understand the number system is one of the most important things that any child will do at our school.
 So much learning depends on a secure grasp of number and we prioritise giving children opportunities to deepen their understanding.
 Our goal is for all children to be confident mathematicians and resilient problem solvers who can access a wide range of mathematical contexts and clearly articulate their reasoning.
+Children are taught Maths every day.
+We want pupils to develop a love for mathematics and that playing with numbers can be fun.

 Our pupils foster a real love of numbers and to establish children as lifelong problem solvers, in an ever-changing world.
 We promote both individual depth of knowledge and collaborative, problem solving skills.
 We set a high profile for maths in our school and everyone across the school community helps to promote its importance.